xharris/blankejs/plugins/Platformer/platformer.md

 `margin` default: 3. how much space is between the head/feet hitboxes and the left/right sides of the entity. recommended not to alter this value.

 `on` object to set callbacks for each hitbox. addPlatforming creates 3 hitboxes (head/feet/body).
 The corresponding callback is run when a collision happens.
+Another, `any` is called when any of the 3 are triggered by ANY other hitbox (not just the given tag).

 Example:
 ```